the-one-io/api-client/client-py/README.md

-# Broker Trading API - Python Client Example
+# TheOne Trading API - Python Client Example

-This example demonstrates how to use the Broker Trading API with a Python client.
+This example demonstrates how to use the TheOne Trading API with a Python client.

 ## Installation